manulera/ontology_howto/content.md

 ## How to annotate GO terms

-* I studied the localization of a protein (GO - Cellular component)
+* I studied the localization of a protein / a protein that is part of a protein complex (GO - Cellular component)
   * Some examples
 * I studied the molecular function of a protein (GO - Molecular Function)
   * Some examples